Engineering Technician Career

 - Provide technical assistance to process development and engineering personnel.

-- Complete lab reports including problem statements, methods and materials used, data analysis, conclusions and recommend future/follow up work.
+- Complete lab reports including problem statements, methods, materials used, data analysis, and conclusions.
+Recommend future/follow up work.

 - Train manufacturing personnel on new product production process.